UPPMAX/R-python-julia-matlab-HPC/docs/R/batchR.rst

 - Write a batch script

-  - Inside the batch script you need to load the modules you need (Python, Python packages ... )
+  - Inside the batch script you need to load the modules you need (R and any prerequisites)
-  - Possibly activate an isolated/virtual environment to access own-installed packages
+  - If you are using any own-installed packages, make sure R_LIBS_USER is set (export R_LIBS_USER=/path/to/my/R-packages)
   - Ask for resources depending on if it is a parallel job or a serial job, if you need GPUs or not, etc.
-  - Give the command(s) to your Python script
+  - Give the command(s) to your R script

-- Submit batch script with ``sbatch <my-python-script.sh>``
+- Submit batch script with ``sbatch <my-R-script.sh>``

 Common file extensions for batch scripts are ``.sh`` or ``.batch``, but they are not necessary.
 You can choose any name that makes sense to you.